The simple, exciting and driving motto of Rotary is Service Above Self.

 Third.
 The application of the ideal of service in each Rotarian’s personal, business and community life;

 Fourth.
 The advancement of international understanding, good will and peace through a world fellowship of business and professional persons in the ideal of service.The flags of many nations fly outside the United Nations Headquarters in New York, plus the flag of Rotary.
 Nearly 50 Rotarians were on the committees the set up the United Nations.
 Dr Salk, after he discovered the oral vaccine to cure polio, gave it free of charge to Rotary to assist in its endeavours to eradicate polio.
 Service above self!

-Every year a new President of Rotary International develops a new theme.
-This year it is Peace through service.
+Every year the new President of Rotary International develops a new theme.
+The 2020-2021 theme is Rotary Opens Opportunities